SFU-CMPT-201/a8-pub/README.md

   not complete and `cmake` won't work.
 You need to add more directives to make it work.
 What you have learned from A4 should be enough to do it.
 * After you make `cmake` work, you can run the executable it generates to run the test cases.
 At the end of each run, you will see how many points you get.
+We use your `CMakeLists.txt` to generate this executable and run it for grading (though exact test cases might differ as explained below).
+  Thus, you need to make sure that it works correctly.
 * The test cases expect that there is an executable named `shell` in the build directory.
 That is the executable that you need to produce for your shell.
 Thus, you need to edit `CMakeLists.txt` to generate `shell` from your code.
 You can use `shell` for your own manual testing during